-- (b) the cost of the item can be measured reliably.' - Council transfer assets to the asset register only when complete. - Council recognises the capital cost of an asset comprises of: - Purchase Price Its purchase price, including import duties and non-refundable purchase taxes, after deducting trade discounts and rebates; - Directly Attributable Costs Any costs directly attributable to bringing the asset to the location and condition necessary (for example costs of site preparation, installation and assembly) for it to be capable of operating in the manner intended by Council; - ➤ Employee Benefits Costs of employee benefits arising directly from the construction or acquisition of the item of property, plant equipment e.g. project management costs; - ➤ Testing Costs of testing whether the asset is functioning properly, after deducting net proceeds from selling any items needed to bring the asset to that location and/or condition: - Demolition/Removal Costs associated with the dismantling and/or removal of the asset and restoration or rehabilitation of the site on which it was located; and - ➤ Gifted Assets AASB 116 provides for a specific example relating to Local Government entities where an asset may be gifted to Council at no or nominal measurable cost.
-When this occurs, Council's administration is obliged to recognise the asset at fair value. - Council will classify all capital expenditure into the following categories: - New / Upgrade; and - Renewal. - Threshold A capitalisation recognition threshold is applied to each asset type using the concept of materiality.
-Costs below these thresholds are accordingly treated as an operating expense.
-No capitalisation threshold will be applied to the acquisition of land, interest in land or the Riddoch art collection.
+- (b) the cost of the item can be measured reliably.' - Council transfer assets to the asset register only when complete. - Council recognises the capital cost of an asset comprises of: - Purchase Price Its purchase price, including import duties and non-refundable purchase taxes, after deducting trade discounts and rebates; - Directly Attributable Costs Any costs directly attributable to bringing the asset to the location and condition necessary (for example costs of site preparation, installation and assembly) for it to be capable of operating in the manner intended by Council: - ➤ Employee Benefits Costs of employee benefits arising directly from the construction or acquisition of the item of property, plant equipment e.g. project management costs;

+- ➤ Testing Costs of testing whether the asset is functioning properly, after deducting net proceeds from selling any items needed to bring the asset to that location and/or condition; - Demolition/Removal Costs associated with the dismantling and/or removal of the asset and restoration or rehabilitation of the site on which it was located; and - ➤ Gifted Assets AASB 116 provides for a specific example relating to Local Government entities where an asset may be gifted to Council at no or nominal measurable cost.
+When this occurs, Council's administration is obliged to recognise the asset at fair value. - ➤ Borrowing Costs In relation to qualifying assets (net of offsetting investment revenue i.e. interest) have been capitalised in accordance with AASB 123 "Borrowing Costs".
+The amounts of borrowing costs recognised as an expense or as part of the carrying amount of qualifying assets are disclosed in the annual financial statements and the amount (if any) of interest revenue offset against borrowing costs. - Council will classify all capital expenditure into the following categories: - New / Upgrade; and - Renewal. - Threshold The following principles will apply: - ➤ Materiality A capitalisation recognition threshold is applied to each asset type using the concept of materiality.
+Costs below these thresholds are accordingly treated as an operating expense. - Aggregation Where a number of the same assets for the same purpose are purchased at the same time and the cumulative value is greater than the threshold, the cumulative value can be capitalised. - Excluded Classes No capitalisation threshold will be applied to the acquisition of land, interest in land, works of art, rare books, manuscripts, unique historical and cultural objects.